opendoor-labs/us_street/README.md

 # UsStreet

-Parses and normalizes the street part of an address for US streets into it's parts.
+Parses and normalizes the street part of an address for US streets into its parts.

 ## Installation